 People love stories.
 It should be no surprise.
-Storytelling is at the foundation of culture, religion, human history.
-It runs like a current through every significant stage of human evolution, from cave drawings right up until the moment the first Game of Thrones book hit stores.
+Storytelling is at the foundation of culture, religion, and human history.
+It runs like a current through every significant stage of human evolution, from cave drawings until the first Game of Thrones book hit stores.

 This article talks about storytelling in marketing and how to couple it with data to revolutionize your brand identity.